U.S. ranks near bottom among industrialized nations in efficiency of health care spending

 The study, which appears online Dec.
 12 in the "First Look" section of the American Journal of Public Health, illuminates stark differences in countries' efficiency of spending on health care, and the U.S.'s inferior ranking reflects a high price paid and a low return on investment.

-For example, every additional $100 spent on healthcare by the United States translated into a gain of less than half-a-month of life expectancy.
-In Germany, every additional $100 spent translated into more than four months of increased life expectancy.
+For example, every additional hundred dollars spent on health care by the United States translated into a gain of less than half a month of life expectancy.
+In Germany, every additional hundred dollars spent translated into more than four months of increased life expectancy.

 The researchers also discovered significant gender disparities within countries.

 "Out of the 27 high-income nations we studied, the United States ranks 25th when it comes to reducing women's deaths," said Dr. Jody Heymann, senior author of the study and dean of the UCLA Fielding School of Public Health.
 "The country's efficiency of investments in reducing men's deaths is only slightly better, ranking 18th."

 The study, which utilized data from 27 member countries of the Organization for Economic Cooperation and Development collected over 17 years (1991–2007), is the first-known research to estimate health-spending efficiency by gender across industrialized nations.